 Wikipedia provides our first result.
-We can now say with confidence that we have a new parsimonious model for BL-LACs: Planck plasma jet terminus.
+Could BL-LACs be the Planck plasma jet terminii?
 No more bending over backwards to model BL-LACs as being aimed towards the observer to explain the superluminality.
 Nope.
 The Planck plasma jet may truly be superluminal.
-General relativity DOES NOT APPLY to Planck plasma jets as they pierce through the æther.
+General relativity does not apply to point charge plasma jets as they pierce through the æther.

 “There is a clear excess of QSOs near the minor axis with respect to the major axis of nearby edge-on spiral galaxies, significant at a level 3.5σ up to angular distances of ∼ 3◦ (or ∼ 1.7 Mpc) from the centre of each galaxy.
 The significance is increased to 3.9σ with the z > 0.5 QSOs, and it reaches 4.8σ if we include galaxies whose circles of radius 3 degrees are covered by the SDSS in more than 98% (instead of 100%) of the area.”M. Lo ́pez-Corredoira, C. M. Gutie ́rrez arXiv:astro-ph/0609514